Ruach/ruach.github.io/_posts/CCA/map-untrusted-for-dma-from-realm.md

 After change_page_range is invoked for the DMA range, the IPA originally used for the DMA is **moved to the upper half** by changing stage 1 page table of the realm.
-However, accessing this page from the realm through the virtual address should generate the fault, because there is no s2tt mapping.
-That is what I described about how the realm allocates untrusted IPA for DMA.
-Then how the host handles the fault generated due to accessing it?
+However, accessing this page from the realm through the virtual address should generate the fault, because there is no s2tt mapping that can indicate processor to translate untrusted IPA to untrusted physical page belong to host.
+Then how the host handles the fault generated due to accessing untrusted IPA from Realm?

 ### Revisit host for handling fault-ipa
 When the realm exits, and if its fault-ipa is within untrusted, there could be